HL7/fhir-medmorph/input/pagecontent/spec.md

-This section defines the specific requirements for systems wishing to conform to actors specified in this MedMorph Reference Architecture IG.
-The specification focuses on the creation of the Knowledge Artifacts and their usage by the Backend Service App.
+This section defines the specific requirements for systems wishing to conform to actors specified in this MedMorph Reference Architecture (RA)  Implementation Guide (IG).
+The specification focuses on the creation of the Knowledge Artifacts and their usage by the Health Data Exchange App (HDEA), MedMorph’s backend services app.
 It also describes the use of [SMART on FHIR Backend Services Authorization]({{site.data.fhir.smartapplaunch}}/backend-services.html) and provides guidance on privacy, security, and other implementation requirements.

 ### Context

 #### Pre-reading
-Before reading this formal specification, implementers should first be familiar with two other key portions of the specification:
+Before reading this formal specification, implementers should first be familiar with two other key portions of the IG:

-* The [Use Cases](usecases.html) page provides the business context and general process flow enabled by the formal specification.
+* The [Use Cases](usecases.html) page provides the business context and general process flow enabled by this  specification.

-* The [Background](background.html) page provides information about the underlying specifications and indicates what portions of each should be reviewed in order to have the necessary foundation to understand the constraints and usage guidance described in this detailed specification.
+* The [Implementation Guide overview](background.html) page provides information about the underlying specifications and indicates what portions of each should be reviewed in order to have the necessary foundation to understand the constraints and usage guidance described in this specification.

 #### Conventions
-This implementation guide uses specific terminology to flag statements that have relevance for the evaluation of conformance with the guide:
+The IG uses specific terminology to flag statements that have relevance for the evaluation of conformance with this specification:

 * **SHALL** indicates requirements that must be met to be conformant with the specification.